← Back to 後漢書

 使

-Chenliu reported grain-shaped objects falling like rain. 〉Bai is a weed mimicking grain kernels.〉 〉Reading pu–xie.〉 Northern envoys brought tribute again.
+Chenliu reported grain-shaped objects falling like rain. 〈Du Yu’s note on the Zuozhuan says: “Bai is a grass resembling grain.”
+Reading pu–xie.〉 Northern envoys brought tribute again.

 Zhang Chun died as minister of works on wuchen in the third month.

 The court returned to Luoyang on guiyou in the fourth month.
 Jimao brought a general amnesty.
-Four counties on Mount Tai’s foot were favored, 〉They lay at the eastern sacred peak.〉 and owed no grain or fodder tax that year.
+Ying, Bo, Liangfu, and Fenggao were restored. 〈The four counties belonged to Mount Tai Commandery; their old city lay within the territory of present-day Bocheng County, Yanzhou.〉 and owed no grain or fodder tax that year.
 The reign was renamed Zhongyuan.

 He journeyed to Chang’an.
 On wuzi he offered at Gaozu’s Changling.
-He completed the western tour on yichou in the fifth month.
+On yichou in the fifth month, he arrived back from Chang'an.

 Feng Fang took the ministry of works from grand coachman on xinmao.